Choosing an Apollo Server package

 Swapping out apollo-server

-package, you might want to configure its HTTP behavior in ways that this package doesn't support.
+After you get up and running with the "batteries-included" apollo-server package, you might want to configure its HTTP behavior in ways that this package doesn't support.
 For example, you might want to run some middleware before processing GraphQL requests, or you might want to serve other endpoints from the same server.

-(unless you are confident that you want to use a different Node.js framework).
-This change requires only a few lines and has a minimal effect on your server's existing behavior (apollo-server
+In this case, we recommend you swap out apollo-server for apollo-server-express (unless you are confident that you want to use a different Node.js framework).
+This change requires only a few lines and has a minimal effect on your server's existing behavior (apollo-server uses apollo-server-express under the hood).

 We recommend Express because it's the most popular Node.js web framework, and it integrates well with many other popular libraries.
 It does have its limitations (for example, Express async support is not built around

-functions), but backward incompatible changes to the framework are rarer than in newer libraries.
+Promises andasyncfunctions), but backward incompatible changes to the framework are rarer than in newer libraries.

 Example

-implementation uses the following code:
+Let's say our apollo-server implementation uses the following code:

 import { ApolloServer } from 'apollo-server';